-The Martel MC1010 Multifunction Process Calibrator is a handheld, battery-operated instrument that measures and sources electrical and physical parameters.
+The Martel MC1210 Multifunction Process Calibrator is a handheld, battery-operated instrument that measures and sources electrical and physical parameters.
 The calibrator has the following features and functions:

-- A graphics display.
-The display can be used to source and measure volts, current, pressure, resistance temperature detectors (RTDs), thermocouples, frequency, and resistance, and to source pulse trains - A thermocouple (TC) input/output terminal with automatic reference-junction temperature compensation. - Five setpoints in each range for increasing/decreasing output - · An interactive menu - Complete RS232 interface for remote control
+- A dual display.
+The upper display is used for the measurement of volts, current, and pressure.
+The lower display can be used to measure volts, current, pressure, resistance temperature detectors (RTDs), thermocouples, frequency, and resistance, and to source pulse trains. - A thermocouple (TC) input/output terminal with automatic reference-junction temperature compensation - Five setpoints in each range for increasing/decreasing output - · An interactive menu - Complete RS232 interface for remote control - Isolated read back for transmitter calibration - Switchtest capability